dobaniashish/clsx/README.md

 > [!NOTE]
 > This package is for PHP.
 If you are looking for JavaScript/React.js, check out the original [lukeed/clsx](https://github.com/lukeed/clsx).

-This package was inspired from [lukeed/clsx](https://github.com/lukeed/clsx) to bring similar functionality to PHP with extra features.
+This package was inspired from [lukeed/clsx](https://github.com/lukeed/clsx) to bring similar functionality to PHP with an extra feature to merge all attributes in one function call.

 ## Installation